tomvecchi/farmbot_image_classification_thesis/README.md

 ![Sample output](./tomato200_200.log.png) \
  \
-For ongoing operations, uncomment the exit(0) statement at line 128 in daily_routine.py.
+For ongoing operations, comment out the exit(0) statement at line 128 in daily_routine.py.
 This will allow the program to continually capture more data at 24-hour intervals.

 ### How it works